mwrnd/innova2_experiments/riscv_rocket64b4l2w_xdma/README.md

 # Innova-2 RISC-V

 # TODO:
  * Fully load a working Linux system.
-Currently failing on missing boot drive.
+Currently failing on missing boot drive, which is expected as there is no SD card.
+Test with [debian-riscv64.sd.img.gz](https://github.com/eugene-tarassov/vivado-risc-v/releases/tag/v3.4.0).
  * [Ethernet-over-XDMA using TUN/TAP](https://en.wikipedia.org/wiki/TUN/TAP) Driver
  * Refer to the [Debug Log](debug_log.md) for more progress notes